cgnzlez326/Ohno-a-bot/README.md

 # Some Requeriments

-This requires discord.py and pyyaml
+This requires discord.py and pyyaml.

+You need to create a directory called config, in that directory you have to make a config.yaml file with this structure:

+  token:
+    id: your bot token

+That's all!